This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 > Uncomfortable for most people

-At around $35, the Therm a Rest Z-Lite Sol is one of the best closed-cell foam pads for the budget-conscious person.
+At around $35, the Therm-a-Rest Z-Lite Sol is one of the best closed-cell foam pads for the budget-conscious person.

 The lightweight Z-Lite Sol closed-cell foam pad weighs only 14oz / 410g and is the best foam sleeping pad on the market.